-- RUN: In order to run a DDS Router application, just a YAML configuration file is required with the specific configurations (see section to check how to configure a DDS Router) (see section to check the application supported arguments). - INTERACT: Once the DDS Router application is running, the topics involved in this communication could be changed in runtime by just changing the YAML configuration file (see section Reload Topics for more details about re-configuring a running DDS Router). - STOP: To stop the DDS Router just send a ^C signal to the process, and it will gracefully close the whole application (see section Close Application for more details on how to close the application).
+- RUN: In order to run a DDS Router application, just a YAML configuration file is required with the specific configurations (see section DDS Router Configuration to check how to configure a DDS Router and see section Application Arguments to check the application supported arguments). - INTERACT: Once the DDS Router application is running, the topics involved in this communication can be changed in runtime by just changing the YAML configuration file (see section Reload Topics for more details about re-configuring a running DDS Router). - STOP: To stop the DDS Router just send a ^C signal to the process, and it will gracefully close the whole application (see section Close Application for more details on how to close the application).